n1o/n1o.github.io/content/posts/continuous-time-modeling-of-counterfatual-outcomes.md

 - $L^{(y)} = \frac{1}{k} (y_{t_j} - \hat{y}_{t_j})^2$ this is the sequare mean of outcome prediction
 - $L^{(a)} = - \frac{1}{k} \sum_{j=1}^k a_{t_j} \log(\hat{p}_{t_j}) + (1-a_j)\log (1 - \hat{p}_{t_j})$ this is the cross entropy of treatment predictions

-Since there is a substraction before $\mu$ we essentially maximize the cross entropy ensuring that $z_t$ is not predictive of treatment assignment $A_t$.
+Since there is a substraction before $\mu$ we essentially maximize the cross entropy ensuring that $z_t$ is not predictive of the treatment assignment $A_t$.
 This leads to balancing representations removing bias form time-dependent confounders allowing reliable counterfactual estimation where $\mu$ controlls the tradeoff between treatment and outcome predictions.

 ### Hypothetical path